Charlene, Princess of Monaco has broken her silence on her ill-health after spending much of 2021 in her native South Africa undergoing treatment.

 "Her Highness is being closely followed by her medical team, who say her condition is reassuring."

-Charlene was reportedly scheduled to undergo another surgery to treat the illness that day, but it's understood that procedure did not go ahead.
+Charlene was reportedly scheduled to undergo another surgery to treat the illness that day, but it was pushed back.

-Prince Albert II and their twin children, Princess Gabriella and Prince Jacques, recently travelled to reunite with Charlene and had hoped to return to Monaco as a family in October.
+Prince Albert II and their twin children, Princess Gabriella and Prince Jacques, had only recently travelled to reunite with Charlene and had hoped to return to Monaco as a family in October.

 "I'm pretty sure we can cut that time frame a little short.
 She's jokingly said that she's ready to stowaway on a ship to come back to Europe."

-The royal has been suffering from a severe ear, nose and throat infection she contracted during a visit to South Africa.
+The royal was suffering from a severe ear, nose and throat infection she unknowingly contracted before a visit to South Africa at the start of 2021.

-She returned to the country where she was raised earlier this year to participate in wildlife protection efforts.
+She returned to the country where she was raised at the start of 2021 for a funeral and to participate in wildlife protection efforts.

-It's understood she developed the infection during this time and underwent surgery to treat it in mid-May, People reports.
+It's understood she developed the infection before she arrived and underwent surgery to treat it in mid-May 2021, People reported.

-Charlene was taken into the operating room again in June, to address complications from the first surgery, and has remained in South Africa since.
+Charlene was taken into the operating room again in June to address complications from the first surgery.

-Though Charlene hasn't publicly shared details of her illness and surgeries, she has spoken about missing her family.
+Though Charlene hasn't shared many details of her illness and surgeries publicly, she did speak about missing her family.

 "It's been a trying time for me.
-I miss my husband and children dearly," she told South African News Channel24 last week.
+I miss my husband and children dearly," she told South African News Channel24 in December 2021.

 "Albert is my rock and strength and without his love and support I would not have been able to get through this painful time."

-On social media, the royal has also tried to keep her posts 'business as usual', choosing not to address her illness.
+On social media, the royal kept her posts 'business as usual', choosing not to address her illness during her extended stay abroad.

 The princess was forced to miss her and Prince Albert's tenth wedding anniversary because of her illness, but shared tributes on social media to mark the occasion.